-- Given an executable as input, the goal is to check whether the executable conforms to a "standard" compilation model-i.e., a runtime stack is maintained; activation records (ARs) are pushed on procedure entry and popped on procedure exit; each global variable resides at a fixed offset in memory; each local variable of a procedure f reside at a fixed offset in the ARs for f; actual parameters of f are pushed onto the stack by the caller so that the corresponding formal parameters reside at fixed offsets in the ARs for f; the program's instructions occupy a fixed area of memory, are not self-modifying, and are separate from the program's data.
+- Given an executable as input, the goal is to check whether the executable conforms to a "standard" compilation model-i.e., a runtime stack is maintained; activation records are pushed on procedure entry and popped on procedure exit; each global variable resides at a fixed offset in memory; the occurrences of each local variable of a procedure f reside at a fixed offset in the activation records for f; the program's instructions occupy a fixed area of memory, are not self-modifying, and are separate from the program's data.

 If the executable does conform to this model, the system will create an IR for it.
-If it does not conform, then one or more violations will be discovered, and corresponding error reports will be issued (see \S 8).
+If it does not conform, then one or more violations will be discovered, and corresponding error reports will be issued (see Sect.
+8).